frobiac/adnw/README.md

     $ git submodule update

-To build, please adjust controller type and build switches in makefile and call make from root directory.
+To build, please adjust controller type and build switches in makefile.
+The hardware wiring needs to be specified in matrix.h .
 Further configuration can be achieved by editing src/config.h .

-If you change this code, you are at least required to change the vendor and product id!
+If you change the code, you are at least required to change the vendor and product id!
+Valid ids can be retrieved from AVR demoes, or the keyboard examples of the LUFA lib.

+Then simply call
+    $ make

 Current Layout
 ==============